laravel/forge-docs/1.0/servers/cookbook.md

 forge hard nofile LIMIT_HERE
 ```

-If your server contains sites in isolation, those users also need to be added to this file:
+Of course, if your server contains additional users due to the use of "site isolation", those users also need to be added to the `/etc/security/limits.conf` file:

 ```
 isolated-user soft nofile LIMIT_HERE isolated-user hard nofile LIMIT_HERE
 ```

-3. Next, if this issue was raised from an Nginx process (very common on load balancers at scale), you will need to also add the `nginx` user to `/etc/security/limits.conf`:
+Additionally, if the "too many open files" error was triggered by an Nginx process (very common on load balancers at scale), you will need to also add the `nginx` user to `/etc/security/limits.conf`:

 ```
 nginx soft nofile LIMIT_HERE
 nginx hard nofile LIMIT_HERE
 ```

-And, add the following directive to your  `/etc/nginx/nginx.conf` file:
+And, add the following directive to your server's `/etc/nginx/nginx.conf` file:

 ```
 worker_rlimit_nofile LIMIT_HERE;
 ```

-The directive above should be at top level, and once added, you should restart the Nginx service:
+You should restart the Nginx service once this directive has been added to your Nginx configuration file:

 ```
 service nginx restart
 ```

-4. Finally, if you still face the issue even after following the steps above, consider reaching your server provider support, as they can better advise you with performance and OS-level optimizations.